hsiaosiyuan0/slowjs/README.md

 > - `-S` stands for the source directory
 > - `-D` stands for defining the options in a `key=value` pattern

+then choose one of below sections to run in project root directory

 #### Debug build